wahlax/ansible-ci-aws-example/README.md

-# Terraform on AWS with CI Pipeline built from Ansible
+# Terraform on AWS with CI built from Ansible

 Builds EC2 instance on AWS provisioned by ansible.
 2 entry points exist:
   * Jenkinsfile - configured for use with @wahlax/ansible-ci